siefkenj/IBLODEs/book/typst/modules/module3.typ

 == Modelling

-In the previous two modules we have seen how to build models using differential equations by estimating how a quantity changes.
+In the previous two modules, we have seen how to model a single quantity using a differential equation.
+But, when modelling the world, we often have many interrelated quantities.

+In @mod:modelling, we considered the number of green and brown ants crossing the sidewalk.
+In this module, we will consider a population of _Yellow Meadow Ants_.

+The Yellow Meadow Ant is a species of _farming_ ant.
-In reality, we usually find a system of interrelated quantities changing.
-For example, in the previous module we saw how to model the growth of a population of ants.
-Several species of ants farm aphids, which are small insects that suck the sap from plants.
+They tend to farms of aphids, which are small insects that suck the sap from plants.
 The ants protect the aphids from predators and in return the aphids secrete a sugary substance called honeydew, which the ants eat.
 The population of ants and the population of aphids are symbiotically interrelated, as the growth of one population depends on the other.

-We can then create a system of differential equations to model the growth of both populations.
+We can create a _system_ of differential equations to model the interrelated populations:

 $
   dif / (dif t) ("# ants at minute " t)